DevExpress/dotnet-eud/README.md

 - Finally, deploy the created documentation to a web server or browse the documentation directly from local file system.
 Since DocFX creates static HTML files only, no additional deployment or configuration steps are required.

 ## Build Printer-Friendly PDF Files
-If your end-users require a printed version, you can create a PDF file:
+If your end users require a printed version, you can create a PDF file:
 - Ensure that you can successfully build a website with DocFX (see the [previous section](#build-your-own-documentation-website)).
 - Download and install [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html).
 - Open a console window and add the **wkhtmltopdf** executable path to the %PATH% environment variable: